 “I’m reading Fair Play: A Game-Changing Solution for When You Have Too Much to Do (and More Life to Live) by Eve Rodsky, which was recommended by several professional women I admire.
 Fair Play is about balancing the distribution of work, both paid and unpaid, for couples.
 Having just come back from maternity leave, I was interested to see what tips and tricks my husband, and I could pick up as working parents.
 I also recently finished The Storyteller by Dave Grohl, an autobiographical read about his life from scrappy backup drummer to Foo Fighters frontman, I really enjoyed learning about his life on the road, especially the Nirvana years.”

 “Let My People Go Surfing: The Education of a Reluctant Businessman an autobiography by Yvon Chouinard, the founder of Patagonia.
 It explores his life experiences and philosophies that inspired his innovation as an entrepreneur.
-There’s something for everyone in this book, even if you find some of the ideas a little controversial.” \
+There’s something for everyone in this book.”

 Janelle Donohue, SVP – Strategic Risk Management and Senior Legal Counsel